 - Super Empowering: His unique talent as a Death Scythe is the ability to dramatically boost the natural abilities of whoever wields him so that even a Red Shirt can become a One-Man Army.

 - Theme Naming: Note how the two primary scythes of the show are named Soul and Spirit.

 - Urban Legend Love Life: He is supposedly such a womanizer that it causes great grief on Maka's part, and has just recently been divorced from her mother.
 Yet he's never seen doing anything.
 He goes to Cabaret Clubs, but apparently all he ever does there is talk about Maka; something the hostesses are used to.

 - Vitriolic Best Buds: He and Lord Death annoy one another quite frequently, but he does seem to care about his meister (e.g the Sanzu Lines business) and his role as Death Scythe.

 - "Well Done, Dad!"
 Guy: He constantly tries to be an admirable father-figure to Maka and seeks her approval; she appreciates his love and hard work, but continues to be angered by his stupidity and shameless flirting.

 - Your Cheating Heart: The reason his wife divorced him and the main source of tension in his relationship with Maka.

 The Death Scythe in charge of Europe.
 His weapon form, the guillotine, fits his title of "executioner".
 He's usually seen wearing priestly garb and a pair of headphones that he keeps on at high volume.
-In the manga he turns out to have been a spy for Noah and the Kishin, much to the shock of his former colleagues.

 - Badass Biker: Towing a coffin, to boot.